AnishaShende/Private-LLM/README.md

 ## **Installation**

 Install the application using the installers available in the `installers` folder.
 For desktop platforms, follow the setup wizard to complete the installation.
+The website has been successfully deployed and is accessible at [this link](https://white-coast-07f031310.4.azurestaticapps.net/) .

 ---